Mortgage Q&A: “What time of year are mortgage rates lowest?”

 This could explain why mortgage rates are lowest in December.
 If you recall, lenders pass on bigger discounts to consumers when things are slow.

-As alluded to, December is always going to be a slow month for mortgage lenders, which probably has something to do with the discount seen over the past 30 years.
+And December is always going to be a slow month for mortgage lenders, which probably has something to do with the discount seen over the past 30 years.

-Keep an Eye Out for a Mortgage Rate Sale
+Keep an Eye Out for a Mortgage Rate Sale Throughout the Year

 - Mortgage lenders operate just like other types of businesses selling products or goods